jcpicard32/AGSOL-Gyro-Tactor/README.md

 # AGSOL-Gyro-Tactor
 ABOUT:

-This is a Prototype of a general purpose module to use gyroscope measurements for playing different vibration effects.
+This is a prototype of a general purpose module to use gyroscope measurements for playing different vibration effects.
 The base system includes a MPU_6000 gyroscope/accelerometer, an Adafruit tactor controller, and an Arduino Uno.
-It reads and calibrates incoming acceleration values and provides tactile feedback to the user regarding acceleration.
-The ultimate goal is to collect additional data for motion experiments.
+It reads and calibrates incoming acceleration values in order to provide tactile feedback to the user regarding acceleration.
+The ultimate goal is to collect additional data for motion experiments, and to see how the stimulus affects participants' ability to complete tasks.

 HOW TO USE:
   1. The system currently uses maximum and minimum calibration values that are hardcoded in.
 Until a front end is made, this should be edited manually based on expected maximum and minimum acceleration values.
 This can be found on line 130.